 After a hayride and a few rounds of roasted marshmallows, George and I joined the dancing in the barn.
 There was plenty of room on the floor, but George pulled me up on top of a picnic table to dance.
 You would think the drunken kids would end up dancing on top of a table, but nope, it was the sober Christian kids.
 Then again, maybe the cider we had been given was fermented; either way, it sure did taste good.

 I mention the barn dance because it is one of maybe three official dates I went on while I was in college.
 I would have liked to have gone on more, but a certain book on Christian dating started circulating throughout Christian circles in the late 1990s, and by 1998, many good Christians had declared dating a sin.
-I never read the book while I was in college (or ever for that matter), but my friend Will did, and he tried to convince me that it should be added to the Bible’s canon – right after the book of Revelations.
+I never read the book while I was in college (or ever for that matter), but my friend Will did, and he tried to convince me that it should be added to the Bible’s canon, right after the book of Revelation.
 Perhaps if he had known that the author had been home schooled he would have thought twice before accepting the book as Biblical truth.

-My senior year of college I got a little wild on Spring Break and picked up a pair of flip flops at an Old Navy in Fort Lauderdale.
-I think my mom was more disturbed by the flip flops than she was by the nose ring I also acquired while vacationing in Florida.
-But I’ve learned that my mom is wrong about flip flops; I’ve been flopping for over ten years now and I have never stubbed a toe while wearing a pair.
-To think, all those years I missed out on as a kid – I might need counseling.
+My senior year of college I got a little wild on Spring Break and picked up a pair of flip-flops at an Old Navy in Fort Lauderdale.
+I think my mom was more disturbed by the flip-flops than she was by the nose ring I also acquired while vacationing in Florida.
+But I’ve learned that my mom is wrong about flip-flops; I’ve been flopping for over ten years now and I have never stubbed a toe while wearing a pair.
+To think, all those years I missed out on as a kid.
+I might need counseling.
 And as I talk to my therapist I’ll tell her not only do I feel cheated by my mom, but by our educational system as well.

-The lies I have believed about flips flops and Pluto make me wonder: if my well-intentioned parents sometimes say things that are not true, if science sometimes teaches what is not true, then maybe, just maybe, people who appear to know a bit about Jesus sometimes fall short in presenting what is true.
+The lies I have believed about flips-flops and Pluto make me wonder: if my well-intentioned parents sometimes say things that are not true, if science sometimes teaches what is not true, then maybe, just maybe, people who appear to know a bit about Jesus sometimes fall short in presenting what is true.